Mentoring Programs for Early Career Tenure-Track Faculty and Mid-Career Faculty

-The Office of the Vice Provost Faculty Advancement and Institutional Diversity focuses primarily on faculty diversity and development, consulting and collaborating with Washington University’s schools on their diversity and inclusion goals.
-Developing the academic pipeline, with an emphasis on Science, Technology, Engineering and Mathematics, is an important part of our efforts.
-We also work closely with other stakeholders at the university, including The Teaching Center, the Center for Diversity and Inclusion, Human Resources, Student Affairs, Public Affairs, Facilities, Alumni & Development, and Information Services and Technology on a wide range of institutional initiatives and programs designed to support the university’s diversity values.
-We also partner closely with the university’s affinity and advocacy groups, including the Academic Women’s Network, Association of Women Faculty, BRIDGE, the Diversity & Inclusion Forum for Faculty & Staff (DIFFS), Martin Luther King Jr. Commemorative Committee, and Trailblazers.
-Signature office initiatives and programs include:
+The Provost’s Faculty Affairs and Diversity Team focuses primarily on faculty diversity and development, consulting and collaborating with Washington University’s schools on their diversity and inclusion goals.
+We also work closely with other stakeholders at the university, including The Center for Teaching and Learning, the Center for Diversity and Inclusion, and the Academy for Diversity, Equity and Inclusion.
+We also partner closely with the university’s faculty advocacy groups, especially the Association of Women Faculty.
+Please review our Annual Report 2018-2019; slides from our Annual Town Hall on Danforth Campus Faculty Gender Equity; and the 2017 Commission on Diversity and Inclusion final report, which guides our work.
+Our ongoing signature office initiatives and programs include:

 Faculty Recruitment & Development

-Our Office works closely with the university’s deans, department chairs and hiring chairs to recruit, retain and develop a faculty that is both excellent and diverse.
-We offer annual search workshop training for hiring chairs and real time recruitment support.
+Our Team works closely with the Deans of the six Danforth Campus Schools, and the department chairs and hiring chairs, to recruit, retain and develop a faculty that is both excellent and diverse.
+We offer annual search workshops for hiring chairs and and committee members, as well as real time recruitment support.
 We work closely with all of our faculty to ensure they have the academic and professional support they need to be world-renowned researchers, scholars and teachers.

 We also convene an informal faculty leadership seminar in conjunction with the provost and offer our minority faculty the opportunity to build professional community together.

 Academic pipeline programs are a critical part of our blueprint for diversity.
-Under the leadership of Assistant Provost Rochelle Smith, our Office partners with our academic units to convene a suite of pipeline programs that are reshaping the next generation of academics and researchers.
+Our Office partners with the University’s academic units to convene a suite of pipeline programs that are reshaping the next generation of academics and researchers.

 Distinguished Visiting Scholar Program

 The Distinguished Visiting Scholar program brings to Washington University underrepresented minorities who have distinguished themselves as leaders and innovators in the academy, in business or in fields of endeavor.
 Identified and invited by our academic units, these scholars participate in the intellectual life of the campus by interacting with faculty and graduate students, leading workshops, delivering public lectures, visiting classes and teaching seminars.
-Funding for the Distinguished Visiting Scholar program is provided by the Office of the Vice Provost for Faculty Advancement and Institutional Advancement.
+Funding for the Distinguished Visiting Scholar program is provided by the Vice Provost for Faculty Affairs and Diversity area.

 Commission on Diversity & Inclusion

-Vice Provost Adrienne Davis chairs and Cecilia Hanan-Reyes acts as administrative lead to the Commission on Diversity & Inclusion, which has been charged with implementing a two-year, 12-point action plan designed to advance the university’s diversity and inclusion efforts.
+Former Vice Provost Adrienne Davis chaired and Cecilia Hanan Reyes acted as administrative lead to the Commission on Diversity & Inclusion, which was charged with implementing a two-year, 12-point action plan designed to advance the university’s diversity and inclusion efforts.

-Our Office convenes several university advisory groups that are actively generating and assessing best practices for our community.
+Our team convenes several university advisory groups that are actively generating and assessing best practices for our community.

 - Standing Committee on Facilitating Inclusive Classrooms

-Our Office oversees university grant programs designed to support research and teaching that addresses the complex spectrum of work on diversity, disparities and identity.
+Our area oversees university grant programs and other initiatives designed to support research and teaching that addresses the complex spectrum of work on diversity, disparities and identity.